JonPSmith/AspNetReactSamples/README.md

 but that caused a problem of [multiple copies of React](https://fb.me/react-refs-must-have-owner).
 The Unit Tests are therefore now part of [ReactWebPack.CoreRC2](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactWebPack.CoreRC2).

-The key configuration files for Unit Testing are:
+The key files for Unit Testing are:

 1. [karam.config.js](https://github.com/JonPSmith/AspNetReactSamples/blob/master/ReactWebPack.CoreRC2/karma.conf.js)
 which holds all the info for the [Karam test runner](https://karma-runner.github.io/1.0/index.html).